Meeting Time: June 08, 2020 at 11:00am MST

 • Default_avatar

-Elizabeth Stanley almost 4 years ago
+Elizabeth Stanley over 4 years ago

 The Phoenix PD has proven unsuccessful at truly helping the community.
 I support fully funding the CRB and OAB, as well as redirecting funds to community development and enrichment.
 Crime will not decrease with higher policing!
 Instead, our community needs increased access to education and after school care, health care including mental health care, and employment training and opportunities.